 - Feline declawing is an ethically controversial procedure.

-- Surgical declawing is not a medically necessary procedure for the cat in most cases.
+- Declawing is NOT a medically necessary procedure for cats in most instances.

 - Scratching is a normal feline behavior--both inherited and learned.
 Cat owners should be educated on feline scratching behaviors.
 Veterinarians should provide behavioral recommendations that allow cats to express these behaviors and reduce those undesirable to the client.